 Sometimes, spotting an incorrect Obi can be quite easy due to temporal inconsistencies.
 For example, the date printed on the Obi might be significantly later than the release date of the 1st print manga, which is a clear indicator that the Obi doesn’t belong to that edition.
 Similarly, if the Obi promotes a live-action series or film adaptation released well after the manga’s initial publication, it’s another strong sign of an error—especially if the manga had just been released (see photo).

-If you notice an issue with a product listed on 1stPrint.net, please report it to [email protected] or via the contact form on the site.
+If you notice an issue with a product listed on 1stPrint.net, please report it to 1stprint.net@gmail.com or via the contact form on the site.
 Thank you for your cooperation.

-Sold for $800 with the wrong Obi
+Sold for $800 with the wrong Obi.

-But definitely not this one (Manga : 2004 / TV Drama : 2015)
+And definitely not this one (Manga : 2004 / TV Drama : 2015)

 Gintama 1st printing : 2004 (2010 Golden Week reference on the Obi)